Shareholder Activism Summit NYC | January 29th, 2026

 Moderator:

-Michael R. Levin, Independent Activist Investor, Founder of the Activist Investor, Skytop Contributor and Host of “The Activist Investor”, SkytopTV Talk Show Series
+Michael R. Levin, Independent Activist Investor, Founder of The Activist Investor, Skytop Contributor and Host of “The Activist Investor”, SkytopTV Talk Show Series

 Panelists: